datalytika/datalytika.github.io/README.md

 # datalytika.github.io
-Data analytics and AI: Playing around with Pandas and Matplotlib
+Data Analytics, Software and AI: Playing around with Pandas and Matplotlib, JS and BeautifulSoup.